LLukas22/PrismBerry/README.md

 chmod +x install_service.sh
 ./install_service.sh
 ```
-After this the webserver will automatically start and pull updates.
+This registers the `prismberry.service` service which automatically starts the webserver and pulls updates.
 The web interface is exposed on `http://<RASPBERRY_PI_IP>:8000`.

 ## Parts